Taiiwo/College/documents/Unit 6.md

 ##Task 6 - Explaining Arrays

 An array is a type of variable that contains multiple values.
-These are useful to iterate through
+These are useful to iterate through.
+An example of an array is given above.
+Arrays can contain multiple data types, including other arrays.
+There are also different types of arrays.
+There are multidimensional, and assosiative arrays.

+Multidimentional arrays are arrays that contain other arrays.
+These are useful for containing essentailly records like a database, but are flexible to do almost anything.

+Assosiative arrays are arrays that are index by both numbers and strings.
+This is useful for arrays that contains a largely variant amout of data, as the data can be acacessed easily.